bensutherland/ms_oyster_panel/README.md

 - Parent-offspring relationships above the cutoff
 - Parent and offspring full-sib results above the cutoff
 - Retained individuals for both parent and offspring populations

+Copy the amplitools output file `po_VIU_F1_vs_VIU_F2_pw_logl_5_report.txt` into `simple_pop_stats/03_results/`, as this will be used to determine the empirically-determined likely trios based on the following criteria:
+1. log likelihood > 10 in both parents
+2. No additional assignments
+This will be used to evaluate any potential poorly performing loci, or likely null alleles, but this will be done in `simple_pop_stats`.